Alternative Dispute Resolution

 In arbitration, you and the other party will present your evidence in front of a neutral arbitrator.
 The arbitrator will then announce a decision.
 Arbitration is different from mediation because the neutral arbitrator has the authority to make a decision about the dispute.
 Arbitration is different from trial because the arbitrator is not a judicial officer, and is usually faster and more informal than trial.
 Civil Superior Court cases can request either pre-filing arbitration or post-filing arbitration.

 Interested in ADR but do not have a court case?
+You may wish use the following resources to find a private professional:

 If you have a concern about an ADR professional or a complaint about a process you went through, please fill out the complaint form by clicking on the button below.
 You may also fill in this PDF of the complaint form and send it to the Office of Mediation and Arbitration by email or mail.
 We may contact you for a phone call.